ttimpe/homebridge-onkyo/README.md

 # Description

 This is an enhanced fork from the original/unmaintained homebridge-onkyo-avr plugin written by gw-wiscon.
-Existing users of my original fork or gw-wiscon's be sure to update the "accessory" config to "Onkyo".
+Existing users of my original fork or gw-wiscon's be sure to update the "platform" config to "Onkyo".

 # Changelog

-* Verison 0.7 changes accessory from a Switch to new TV accessory in iOS 12.2.
+* Verison 0.7 converts from Accessory to Platform, in theory allowing control of multiple receivers.
+Refer to the sample config section for a usage example.
+By default changes accessory from a Switch to new TV accessory in iOS 12.2.
+To use the legacy Switch service (i.e. if you haven't upgraded to 12.2 yet), add `"switch_service": true` to your receiver in config.
+Adds optional Dimmer service for separate volume control.
+To use, add `"volume_dimmer": true` to your receiver in config.
 * Version 0.6 includes support for zone2.
 Adds a new config parameter called "zone" and use "zone2".
 Thanks for the contrib mbbeaubi.
 * Version 0.5.x includes support for input-selector.
 Available inputs are dynamically pulled from the eiscp-commands.json file.
 Note: Not all inputs may work with your receiver.
 * Version 0.4.x includes support for volume, mute, and has options for setting default_input.